 Here’s everything you need to know about how and why to file a tax extension.

-Simply put, a tax extension is a way to allow you more time to file your taxes.
-What it’s not, unfortunately, is a way to defer your Crypto taxes if you owe the IRS money.
+Simply put, a crypto tax extension is a way to allow you more time to file your taxes.
+What it’s not, unfortunately, is a way to defer your Crypto Taxes and Accounting if you owe the IRS money.
 That’s because you’ll need to still pay “estimated taxes,” even if you are not completing your tax filing.

 You’ll need to fill out IRS Form 4868—also known as the “Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.”
 It’s a simple form that requires you to estimate your tax liability, enter the amount on line 4 of the form, and file it by the deadline.